Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

-For the Gini-M$_{20}$ mergers, we compare our results with similar studies performed at lower redshifts with HST images by \citet{lotz08_obs} and \citet{jogee09}.
-Also with these diagnostics, we do not find a significant evolution of the merger fraction from $z \sim 0.5$ to $z \sim 9$, with f$_m$ ranging between $5 \%$ and $15 \%$ over that cosmic epoch (Fig. \ref{fig:merger_fraction}-panel D), even though low redshift studies are based in general on more massive galaxies than the ones analysed here.
+For the Gini-M$_{20}$ mergers, we compare our results to similar studies performed at lower redshifts with HST images by \citet{lotz08_obs} and \citet{jogee09}.
+While the former study adopts the same condition of our Gini-M$_{20}$ merger sample, the latter uses a combination of visual and quantitative merger classification which traces minor+major mergers (down to $\mu$ of $0.1$) according to the authors.
+Also in this case, we do not find a significant evolution of the Gini-M$_{20}$ merger fraction from $z \sim 0.5$ to $z \sim 9$, with f$_{\rm m,Gini-M_{20}}$ ranging between $5 \%$ and $15 \%$ over that cosmic epoch (Fig. \ref{fig:merger_fraction}-panel D).

 There are no comparable studies at lower redshifts that consider the combination of the asymmetry and Gini-M$_{20}$ merger criteria.
 Therefore, we can only compare our golden merger sample to the results of \citet{dalmasso24}.
 We find merger fractions that are systematically lower than in that work at the same redshift (Fig. \ref{fig:merger_fraction}- panel A).
-Presumably, this is due to the fact that no visual check and removal of low redshift companions was done in the previous analysis, leading to an overestimation of the true merger fraction.
+Presumably, this is due to the fact that no visual check of the merger morphology with removal of low redshift companions were done in the previous analysis, leading to an overestimation of the true merger fraction.
+Indeed, we have verified that skipping those intermediate visual checks in the merger selection procedure yields merger fractions that are consistent with \citet{dalmasso24}.

 For completeness, we also analyzee the evolution of the merger fraction from the close pair method.
 In Fig. \ref{fig:merger_fraction}-panel C we plot the pair fractions (f$_p$) obtained in several studies assuming a maximum projected distance separation of $30$ kpc between the two galaxies.
-Previous HST based works in the CANDELS fields have constrained the pair fraction up to redshift $\sim 3$, finding an increase of f$_m$ up to $z \simeq 1$, and a flattening from $z=1$ to $z=3$ around a value of $10 \%$.
-However, as for the other low redshift studies, these works typically trace higher stellar masses of the primary galaxy ($>10^{10}$ M$_\odot$) compared to our sample.
-Recently, JWST observations have allowed several works to measure f$_p$ up to the reionization epoch and in a similar mass range to our selected sample, with stellar masses of $> 10^{8}$ M$_\odot$ \citep{duan25,puskas25_mergers}.
-They suggest that there is a slight increase of f$_p$, with peaks of $15 \%$-$30 \%$ around $z \sim 6$ (depending on the study and on the mass range considered), which decreases again at $z>7$.
+Previous HST based works in the CANDELS fields have constrained the pair fraction up to redshift $\sim 3$, finding an increase of f$_{\rm m,pairs}$ up to $z \simeq 1$, and a flattening from $z=1$ to $z=3$ around a value of $10 \%$.
+Recently, JWST observations suggest that there is a slight increase of f$_p$, with peaks of $15 \%$ to $30 \%$ around $z \sim 6$, which decreases again at $z>7$.